roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 ### Installing the Cloud Storage client library for Node.js

-1. Go back to the SSH window for your VM and exit the running app with **Ctrl-C**.
+1. Go back to the SSH window for your VM and exit the running app by pressing **CTRL+C**.

 2. Add Google's Cloud Storage library as an application dependency.